NASA-Planetary-Science/rss_ringoccs/README.md

 It is **HIGHLY** recommended that you compile `rss_ringoccs` with OpenMP support.
-The inner for-loops for the processing can be parallelized, resulting in a significant speed (about 30x on a 32-core CPU).
+The inner for-loops for the processing can be parallelized, resulting in a significant speed boost (about 30x on a 32-core CPU).

 Parallelizing does require more memory due to thread safety issues (`n` cores requires `n` times the memory allocated for arrays so that each